Widening participation summary: UK Performance Indicators

 The NI Multiple Deprivation Measure and other NI geographical indicators are based on Crown Copyright and are reproduced with the permission of Land & Property Services under delegated authority from the Keeper of Public Records, © Crown copyright and database right 2020 NIMA MOU577.4

 Why is there no data for the proportion of entrants from low participation neighbourhoods in Scotland?

-How are the OU students dealt with?
+How are The Open University (OU) students dealt with?

 Prior to 2014/15, all OU entrants were considered to be in England, where the university has its administrative centre.
 However, since 2014/15, entrants have been allocated to the country where their national centre is located.

 DSA data for the OU has been excluded for the academic years 2007/08 and 2008/09, due to changes introduced by HESA to the method of apportioning full-time equivalent between years which has affected the count of OU part-time students.
 In 2014/15, the OU under-reported the number of students in receipt of DSA in England and Wales.
 From 2017/18, the OU are included in benchmarks and totals.

 See data intelligence notes for further details.